2 Variables

 The Google calculator has a button Ans to refer to the answer to the previous evaluation.
 This is a form of memory.
 The last answer is stored in a specific place in memory for retrieval when Ans is used.
 In some calculators, more advanced memory features are possible.
 For some, it is possible to push values onto a stack of values for them to be referred to at a later time.
 This proves useful for complicated expressions, say, as the expression can be broken into smaller intermediate steps to be computed.
 These values can then be appropriately combined.
 This strategy is a good one, though the memory buttons can make its implementation a bit cumbersome.

 With Julia, as with other programming languages, it is very easy to refer to past evaluations.
-This is done by assignment whereby a computed value stored in memory is associated with a name.
+This is done by assignment whereby a computed value stored in memory is associated with a name (sometimes thought of as symbol or label).
 The name can be used to look up the value later.
 Assignment does not change the value of the object being assigned, it only introduces a reference to it.

 Assignment in Julia is handled by the equals sign and takes the general form variable_name = value.
 For example, here we assign values to the variables x and y